 - Montgomery Street is the center of an expanding Financial District.
 Major buildings are often distinguished by landscaped plazas and art works.

 - San Francisco Visitor Information Center is operated by the San Francisco Travel Association.
 Multilingual personnel are there to assist with brochures and information.
-The Center is located at Hallidie Plaza (lower level), Powell and Market Streets.
-Open 9 a.m. to 5 p.m.
-Monday-Friday, 9 a.m. to 3 p.m.
-Saturday-Sunday.
-Closed Sundays November – April and major holidays.
+The Center is located inside The Moscone Center, at 749 Howard St. near Fourth St. Open 9 a.m. to 5 p.m.
+Monday-Friday, 9 a.m. to 3 p.m. and Weekends, 9 a.m.–3 p.m.
+(Weekends and Holidays).

 - Yerba Buena Gardens district includes Martin Luther King, Jr. Memorial, Yerba Buena Center for the Arts, Metreon, Children’s Creativity Museum and a playground.
 Dozens of museums nearby include California Historical Society, Contemporary Jewish Museum and Museum of the African Diaspora.
 Westfield San Francisco Centre is nearby.